project-greenheart/Project-Greenheart/Section -- Combat.md

 Melee in Skyrim was basically just hack and slash in a very monotonous way.
 There's not much strategic play.
 Here the TES series could get some inspiration from Dark Souls.

-TODO: Explain fun mechanics from Dark Souls.
+TODO: Explain the inspiration from Dark Souls, in this case the combat mechanics which made the game fun